Christian X: Marriage

 The couple were given Christian VIII's Palace at Amalienborg Palace in Copenhagen as their residence and Sorgenfri Palace north of Copenhagen as a summer residence.
 Furthermore, the couple received Marselisborg Palace in Aarhus as a wedding present from the people of Denmark in 1898.
 In 1914, the King also built the villa Klitgården in Skagen.

 Crown Prince

 On 29 January 1906, King Christian IX died, and Christian's father ascended the throne as King Frederick VIII.
 Christian himself became crown prince.

 Reign

 Accession

-On 14 May 1912, King Frederick VIII died after collapsing from shortness of breath while taking a walk in a park in Hamburg, Germany.
+On 14 May 1912, King Frederick VIII died at the age of 68 after collapsing from shortness of breath while taking an evening walk in Hamburg, Germany.
 He had been returning from a recuperation stay in Nice, France, and was staying anonymously in the city before continuing to Copenhagen.
-Christian was in Copenhagen when he heard about his father's demise and acceded to the throne as Christian X.
+Christian was in Copenhagen when he heard about his father's demise and succeeded to the throne at the age of 41.
+He was proclaimed king from the balcony of Christian VII's Palace at Amalienborg by the Prime Minister Klaus Berntsen as King Christian X.

+World War I

+At the start of the First World War in 1914, King Christian and the Danish government advocated that Denmark pursue a policy of neutrality.
+The King supported the policy of neutrality by participating in the so-called meeting of the Three Kings held on 18 December 1914 in Malmö in Sweden.
+There, the three Scandinavian monarchs King Christian X of Denmark, King Haakon VII of Norway (Christian's brother) and King Gustav V of Sweden (Christian's mother's cousin) met along with their foreign ministers to discuss and emphasize the neutrality of the Nordic countries, and in a joint declaration, confirmed the three states' strict neutrality during the war.
+The meeting in 1914 was followed by another three-kings meeting in Kristiania in November 1917.

+Denmark in fact managed to maintain its neutrality during the war.
+However, the Danish government bowed to pressure from Germany, and had naval mines laid in Danish waters with tacit British acceptance, despite the fact that Denmark was obliged under international law to keep its territorial waters open.

+In 1915, the Constitution of Denmark was changed to introduce universal suffrage, and women were given the right to vote along with domestic servants.
+Although the king was reluctant to the constitutional changes, the Danish Women's Society organized a procession with approximately 20,000 participants who went to Amalienborg to thank the king.
+In his address to the procession, the king stated, among other things: In one place, women cannot be dispensed with, and that is in the homes.
+Here, the influence of women cannot be replaced, because through the child's love for the home, the one for our common home, Denmark, is awakened.